Model Colorcoat Renew SC® solar collectors in the IESVE software.

-The Colorcoat Renew SC® solar collectors are the latest edition to the Performance Components Library within the Virtual Environment.
+The Colorcoat Renew SC® solar collectors are part of the Performance Components Library within the IESVE.
 Performance components help architects and engineers deliver low maintenance, energy efficient designs within the built environment.
 Pre-built manufacturer assemblies can be imported to the Virtual Environment, providing a mix of geometry and thermal data as per manufacturer specification.

 The Colorcoat Renew SC® User guide explains how to create a simple model, import the Colorcoat Renew SC® component, assign surfaces to a plenum, create or import a HVAC network and perform thermal simulations.
 The guide also includes general hints for tweaking and customising the system to be modelled.